 It is detected at an early stage as it constantly produces unusual vaginal bleeding, which triggers the women to visit their doctors.
-If in case the endometrial cancer is discovered early, then removing the uterus surgically cures this type of cancer.
+If in case endometrial cancer is discovered early, then removing the uterus surgically cures this type of uterine cancer symptoms.

 Factors that increase the risk of endometrial cancer include:

 - Older age